 About the Division

 The Division of Statistics and Data Science within the Department of Mathematical Sciences was established in August 2018 to foster and strengthen the statistics program in the College of Arts and Sciences.
-The Division has nine full time faculty and two affiliate faculty whose focus is on research, teaching, and mentoring students.
+The Division has nine full-time faculty and two affiliate faculty whose focus is on research, teaching, and mentoring students.
 Statistics courses are taught by the faculty in the Division with help from faculty in the Department.
 Statistics faculty are actively involved in research focusing on diverse areas representing current research trends, with interest in the development of novel statistical methodologies and their applications.
-They are also active in interdisciplinary research and collaboration, and have keen interest in further strengthening this collaboration with researchers in the local area institutions.
+They are also active in interdisciplinary research and collaboration, and have a keen interest in further strengthening this collaboration with researchers in the local area institutions.

 Currently, the Division of Statistics and Data Science offers a BA/BS degree in Statistics-Actuary Science as part of the Department of Mathematical Sciences’ Mathematics Major, an MS Degree in Statistics, a PhD Degree in Mathematical Sciences with Concentration in Statistics, and a Graduate Certificate in Statistical Science.
 Our graduate program in statistics has a long history with a large number of alumni spread across the country in successful careers in statistics in industries and academia.
 The Cincinnati area is also unique for opportunities in statistics having several institutions with a strong interest in statistics applications and research.
 We have a successful internship program that offers our statistics graduate and undergraduate students an opportunity to work part-time in local institutions, including especially Cincinnati Children Hospital and Medical Center and Proctor & Gamble Co.
 Several of our students gain valuable experience from this opportunity by working on statistical data analysis and research in a professional work environment.